KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

   - **`cnt`**: Count of total rental bikes including both casual and registered
 <br>

-### **Banknote Authentication Dataset**
+### **2. Banknote Authentication Dataset**

 <img align="right" src="https://st2.depositphotos.com/1538722/11652/i/450/depositphotos_116526898-stock-photo-euro-paper-banknotes.jpg" style="height: 320px;"></p>

 - **Information:**
-    <p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Banknote Authentication Dataset is a valuable resource for researchers and data scientists interested in exploring classification techniques for counterfeit detection.
-With the increasing prevalence of forged currency, the ability to accurately distinguish between authentic and forged banknotes is crucial for financial institutions and security agencies.
-This dataset provides a unique opportunity to apply machine learning algorithms to a real-world problem, allowing practitioners to develop robust models that can effectively classify banknotes based on various numerical features derived from image analysis.
+  - The Banknote Authentication Dataset is a valuable resource for researchers and data scientists interested in exploring classification techniques for counterfeit detection.
+  - With the increasing prevalence of forged currency, the ability to accurately distinguish between authentic and forged banknotes is crucial for financial institutions and security agencies.
+  - This dataset provides a unique opportunity to apply machine learning algorithms to a real-world problem, allowing practitioners to develop robust models that can effectively classify banknotes based on various numerical features derived from image analysis.
     </p>

 - **Description:**
-  <p align="justify"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This dataset consists of features extracted from images of banknotes using wavelet transformation.
-The primary task is to classify the banknotes as <b>authentic</b> or <b>forged</b>.
-The dataset includes four numerical features: variance of wavelet-transformed image, skewness of wavelet-transformed image, kurtosis of wavelet-transformed image, and entropy of image.
+  - This dataset consists of features extracted from images of banknotes using wavelet transformation.
+  - The primary task is to classify the banknotes as <b>authentic</b> or <b>forged</b>.
+  - The dataset includes four numerical features: variance of wavelet-transformed image, skewness of wavelet-transformed image, kurtosis of wavelet-transformed image, and entropy of image.
 These features serve as the independent variables, while the target variable (class) is binary, representing whether the banknote is real or fake. <b>Logistic Regression</b> is used to perform binary classification.
     </p>

 <img align="right" src="https://banknote-solutions.koenig-bauer.com/fileadmin/user_upload/News/Banknote/2022/22-025-L-Coverno-VariCash/KB_BNS_Digital_Solutions_ValiCash_Authenticate-1500x1000px.jpg" style="height: 180px;"></p>